Skip to content

 minimalistic make-up stash

-The top picture is everything, the lower picture are just the lipstick colours.
+The top picture is everything, the lower picture are just the lipstick colors.
 On the left top from the big picture you see a lip-gloss from OC Cosmetics.
 Next to that a lip-gloss from The Body Shop.
 Then a lip-gloss from Oriflame and next to that one from Paula’s Choice.
 The lip-gloss on the right in a jar is from The Body Shop as well.

 Then the lipsticks.
 The left one is from MaxFactor.
 The three in the pink cover and the one in the purple cover next are all from Oriflame.
 Then a lipstick from Bobbi Brown and the one after that is from Shiseido.
 Then a lipstick from MAC and the one on the right is from Janet.
 The lip pencils on the bottom are from MAC (top one) and Maybelline.
 The colours on the second picture are not aligned with the first picture, I put them in line from light to dark.